Guide to Micro-Entrepreneur Business in France

 Your ‘global’ net taxable income includes income from other sources, eg pension, lettings.

-You have until 31st Dec of the preceding year to opt for the fixed rate, so you cannot opt for it during the current year of activity, although for 2018 the authorities have agreed 30th April 2018, instead of 31st Dec 2017.
-In 2019 that date moves forward to 30th September of the preceding year.
+You have until 31st Dec of the preceding year to opt for the fixed rate, so you cannot opt for it during the current year of activity.
 Start-ups must opt for it within three months of activity for the current year.

 If you do choose to opt for the versement libératoire then you need to take care in the completion of your annual income tax return, by ensuring your enter your turnover figure in the section 'Auto-entrepreneur ayant opté pour le versement libératoire de l'impôt sur le revenu'.